hherb/localknowledge/README.md

 - Perform efficient searches on the local database
 - Retrieve specific articles by ID
 - Keep the local database updated with new publications
+- Generate and use embeddings for semantic search

 ## Installation